pvaladares/42cursus-01-Born2BeRoot/README.md

 # 1 - Virtual Machine (VirtualBox)

-1 - On the 42 machine, launch the [Managed Software Center](img/VM/1.png) app and search/install [VirtualBox 5.2.20](img/VM/2.png).
-To be noted that at the time of writing the latest version is 6.1 as can be checked [here](https://www.virtualbox.org/).
+1 - On the 42 machine, launch the [Managed Software Center](img/VM/1.png) app and search/install [VirtualBox 5.2.20](img/VM/2.png) which is an old version since at the time of writing the latest version is 6.1 as can be checked [here](https://www.virtualbox.org/).
 To be noted that the alternative software `UTM` stated on the subject cannot be used since there are no admin privileges to install it nor it is available on the `Managed Software Center` to download/install.
 So `VirtualBox` is indeed the mandatory software to be used on this project.

-2 - [Download](https://www.debian.org/download) the latest stable version of Debian and place it on your `goinfre` user folder (since it is less restrictive on size limits).
+2 - [Download](https://www.debian.org/download) the latest stable version of Debian and place it on your `sgoinfre` user folder (since it is less restrictive on size limits).

 3 - Step by step instructions to create VM
 * Launch `VirtualBox`